Getting yourself ready — May 6-12, 2019

 It's not the best metaphor, but it'll do.
 No doubt you've had that experience where, after working on an essay for days, you make a change that you regret.
 You wish you could go back to fix it, but ctrl+z only goes so far.
 You realize that everything you've done for the last week needs to be thrown out, and you start over.

-In module 5, we begin at last to think about how we communicate all of this to our audiences.
+In Module 5, we begin at last to think about how we communicate all of this to our audiences.
 Look at how one university lays out the expectations for digital history work (and, do you see how this ties back to ideas about paradata?).
 We will think about things like typography and layout.
 We'll look at ways of making our visualizations more compelling, more effective.
 We will also learn how to create an online digital exhibit using Omeka.

 Finally, while there is no formal requirement for you to do this, it would be a great way of launching yourself as a digital historian to think about how you would formally reveal your project work in this class to the wider world: and then do it.
 There's a lot of noise on the internet, especially when it comes to history.
 How do you, as a digital historian, make the strongest possible signal?